 - thicken the cervical mucous so it’s harder for sperm to pass through into the uterus

 - thin the uterine lining so it’s difficult for a fertilized egg to implant

 Except for Paraguard, any other form of birth control is overriding your natural period and preventing the natural ebb and flow of hormones.
 Paraguard, even though it’s non hormonal, may alter your period to be heavier and longer (especially in the first few months after insertion) so keep that in mind.
 Also, some forms of birth control affect your “period” so you don’t get in monthly, but most birth control pills work cyclically so you get a “period” every month.
 But that period is simply because during the last week of the pill pack, you take the non hormonal white placebo pills vs the hormone pills.
-This drop in hormones mimics the same drop in hormones during a natural cycle and so you bleed.
+This drop in synthetic hormones mimics the same drop in hormones during a natural cycle and so you bleed.
+Think of it as a withdrawal bleed.
 It’s not a real period though because it’s artificially versus biologically induced.

 WHAT IS A NORMAL PERIOD ANYWAYS?

 Ideally, your cycle lasts two to seven days.
 When you first notice bleeding, it’s a bright cranberry red color and stays that color throughout your entire period.
 The blood has the consistency of real maple syrup (like that analogy? :)) so not too thin and not too thick.
 There are a few small clots, if any at all.
 You can wear a regular to super absorbency tampon or pad for about four hours without leaking.
 And you do not experience PMS – you might get some mild symptoms but nothing that interferes with your ability to participate in your daily life.